Alerts

 James Roth, another of the 2024 Davis-Bahcall Scholars, also touts the value in meeting fellow students who are on similar paths.
 “The opportunity to meet like-minded peers who similarly have a passion for the sciences is a once-in-a-lifetime chance that is provided through this scholarship,” says Roth.

 The 2024 Davis-Bahcall Scholars program will run from Sunday, June 16 through Sunday, July 14.
-Scholars will spend this time exploring leading universities and laboratories including the Sanford Underground Research Facility in South Dakota, Argonne National Laboratory and Fermi National Accelerator Laboratory in Illinois, and Boulby Underground Laboratory in the United Kingdom.
+Scholars will spend this time exploring leading universities and laboratories including the Sanford Underground Research Facility in South Dakota, Fermi National Accelerator Laboratory in Illinois, and Boulby Underground Laboratory in the United Kingdom.

 The program is named in honor of experimental physicist Ray Davis Jr. and theoretical physicist John Bahcall.
 Davis built a Nobel Prize winning neutrino experiment at the 4850 foot level of the former mine that is now home to America’s Underground Lab.
 About 100 students have participated in the program since 2009.